-- Someone you respect in the area you want mentorship on – this requires you to know in what area you want mentorship. for example, if you want a mentor around how to achieve work life balance, then that mentor should have wisdom and experience that you respect in that area
+- Someone you respect in the area you want mentorship on – For example, if you want a mentor for achieving work life balance, then that mentor should have wisdom and experience in that area.

-- Someone that is supportive and NOT controlling – a mentor is a guide and not someone that tells you what to do.
-A mentor should challenge you to look at all aspects and guide you to make your own decision.
-A mentor is NOT someone who criticizes you for your mistakes.
-You should find someone who can support and encourage you in your endeavor to develop your skills even if you make mistakes along the way.
+- Someone that is supportive, not controlling -A mentor is a guide, not someone that tells you what to do.
+A mentor should challenge you to look at all aspects of a situation, and guide you to make your own decision.
+A mentor is not someone who criticizes you for your mistakes.
+You should find someone who can support and encourage you in your endeavor to develop your skills, even if you make mistakes along the way.

 - Find more than one mentor.
-This is because even the a good mentor with all the above five qualities will disappoint in one area or another eventually.
-In fact I think it’s expecting too much when you hope one mentor could provide you all the guidance you need. so instead build a board of advisors – composed of 3 to 5 mentors that can guide you in different aspect of life and career.
+Even a good mentor with all the above five qualities will disappoint in one area or another eventually.
+In fact, I think it’s expecting too much when you hope that one mentor could provide you with all the guidance you need.
+Instead, build a “board of advisors” composed of 3 to 5 mentors that can guide you in different aspects of life and career.

-- Realize that who should be your mentor changes over time as you grown in career and life.
+- Realize that your mentors should change as you grow in your career and life.
 You can read more in this article on who you can model yourself after

 Good luck finding a set of great mentors!
 I am always in your corner.